EPFL-ENAC/unhcr-geneva-tech-hub-app/README.md

 - remove the `'_rev'` field and commit the file

 ## Update public keys for unhcr azure server (change may happen)
-- run make azure
+- run the following
 ```bash
 make azure
 ```
-- then copy the content of the json `azure/jwt_keys.json` at the proper place inside couchdb-setup/bootstrap/_config.json
-- verify that the json is valid

-## file uploads
+- it will update the couchdb/local.ini configuration under jwt_keys

+## File uploads used by the shelter app and custom user registration
 - 2 services (docker compose) necessary
   - (s3_server) nginx proxy to our minio s3 instance (cf docker-compose file in [minio doc](./minio/README.md)
   - (rest-api)  python fast api